tasxatzial/click-and-hold-button/README.md

 2) In [transition.js](src/js/transition.js) the animation is triggered by adding a class to the corresponding element.
 This starts a simple CSS transition.

+## Dependencies

+None.
+The project uses only HTML, CSS, JavaScript.

 ## Use

 The .js files listed above explain how to add click-and-hold functionality to an element.